 Bases are removable and attach to a threaded mounting bar on the cup.

 Either a wood or metal base can be added to any trophy to make it larger and more conspicuous.
-Wood bases come with an engraved plaque.
+Wood bases come with an engraved plaque, and we can add up to 3 more on request.

 We offer both full-metal and wood bases.
 Wooden bases come with an engravable plaque in either silver or pewter.